 I still search for information to expand what I think I know about unconventional topics in medicine and I am finding it harder and harder to get that information.

 I am now having to search through pages 4 or 5 of Google to find it.

 It’s still there but it’s buried behind information that I just don’t think is useful.

-I'm just not interested in looking at what mayo clinic has to say on the use of T3 only thyroid medication because I already know what they will say.
+I’m just not interested in looking at what the mayo clinic has to say on the use of T3-only thyroid medication because I already know what they will say.